zhandavidz/personal-website/README.md

 # My Personal Website

 A repo for my personal website, which is currently live at [davidzhan.com](https://davidzhan.com).
+This is been hosted on many platforms in the past, but is currently hosted using [Cloudflare Pages](https://pages.cloudflare.com/).

 There are plans to upgrade this and make this look nicer in the future.

 ## Favicons